viliusddd/tick-it-off/README.md

 <summary>completion.create</summary>

-Create new entry in `completion` table.
-It will show as checked todo item in that particular day.
+Create a new entry in the `completion` table.
+It will show as a checked todo item on that particular day.

 ```sh
 curl -s http://localhost:3000/api/v1/trpc/completion.create \